romainbenabdelkader/uid-auth/README.md

 6. License

+6. License

+UID_AUTH is distributed under the Apache License, Version 2.0 (Apache-2.0).

-Apache-2.0 License free to use in commercial or institutional contexts.
+You may use it freely in commercial or institutional contexts, subject to the terms of this license.
+See the LICENSE file for details.

 7. Contact & Usage